Read about the projects that Chicago Foundation for Women has funded in the past three fiscal years.

 Human Rights Watch is dedicated to protecting the human rights of people around the world.
 It conducts in-depth field investigations on widespread human rights violations, then publishes its findings in reports and disseminates them locally and internationally.
 CFW has recently funded its Women's Rights Division.

 Illinois Action for Children works to ensure that all children in Illinois have access to high quality opportunities, and that parents are supported in their goals of economic self-sufficiency and stability.
 CFW has recently funded the local launch of its child care brief and the organization provides stabilization resources to members of the Eleanor Network at CFW.

 Illinois Caucus for Adolescent Health (ICAH), a youth-led organization, advocates for sound policies and practices that support a positive approach to adolescent sexuality, sexual health and parenting.
 CFW has recently funded general operating.

-Illinois Maternal & Child Health Coalition promotes and improves the health and well-being of infants, children, mothers and families through advocacy, education, community empowerment and policy development.
+EverThrive Illinois (formerly Illinois Maternal & Child Health Coalition) promotes and improves the health and well-being of infants, children, mothers and families through advocacy, education, community empowerment and policy development.
 CFW has recently funded its Englewood Women's Empowerment Project.

 The Illinois Safe Schools Alliance promotes the safety, support and healthy development of lesbian, gay, bisexual and transgender youth in Illinois schools and communities through advocacy, education, youth organizing and research.
 CFW has recently funded its statewide anti-bullying advocacy and general operating.